 Next, you'll need to apply for both federal and state tax exemption.

-- Federal tax-exempt status: Fill out Form 1023, Application for Recognition of Exemption Under Section 501(c)(3) of the Internal Revenue Code.
-You’ll need to provide detailed information about your nonprofit's activities, finances, and governance.
+Federal tax-exemption: Fill out Form 1023, Application for Recognition of Exemption Under Section 501(c)(3) of the Internal Revenue Code to be exempt from federal income tax.
+You'll need to provide detailed information about your nonprofit's activities, finances, and governance to the federal government.

 Your initial registration can be done online for $25.